 Leadership and Conflict Management Skills for Electoral Stakeholders

-The overall objective of this five-day workshop is to look into ways in which representatives of electoral stakeholders, namely representatives of EMBs, non-Governmental Organisations (NGOs), political parties, academics and practitioners can improve their leadership skills and take on board means for preventing and/or mitigating the escalation of electoral violence and conflict throughout the respective electoral cycle.
+The overall objective of the five day LEAD workshop is to look into ways in which representatives of electoral stakeholders (namely representatives of Electoral Management Bodies - EMBs), Non-Governmental Organisations, Political Parties, Academics and Practitioners can improve their leadership skills and take on means for preventing and/or mitigating the escalation of electoral violence and conflict throughout the respective electoral cycle.

 LEAD is a flexible learning tool that is customised according to the specific context and target group.
-It provides participants with the resources and skills needed to replicate the training and thus guarantee its sustainability.
-LEAD uses adult education techniques with a value-based approach.
-Instead of relying on conventional teaching methods such as lecturing, LEAD is activity-based and focuses on practical problem solving of the real-time challenges that electoral stakeholders are faced with.
+It provides participants with the resources and skills needed to replicate the training, guaranteeing its sustainability.

 The LEAD training course is delivered as Open Enrollment workshop, in the framework of ECES projects or as stand-alone events to the benefit of specific electoral stakeholders.

 LEAD uses education techniques with an interaction-based approach.
 Indeed, instead of relying on conventional teaching methods such as lecturing, LEAD focuses on practical problem solving.
 The training uses cases that electoral stakeholders actually face, promoting experience sharing among the participants.
 The purpose of this methodology is to provide content of direct relevance to participants' concerns as well as to deliver this content in a creative manner.
 By promoting a practical and interactive learning experience, LEAD encourages participants to think outside the box in order to bring creative and innovative ideas to the table.

 Three main participatory elements are featured in this training programme: